PaddlePaddle/PaddleNLP/applications/information_extraction/README_en.md

 <a name="23"></a>

-### 2.3 Industrial-level Full-process Solution
+### 2.3 Full Development Lifecycle

 **Research stage**

-- At this stage, the target requirements are open and there is a lack of data accumulation.
-We provide a simple way of invoking Taskflow with three lines of code, which can quickly verify the effect in business scenarios without labeling data.
+- At this stage, the target requirements are open and there is no labeled data.
+We provide a simple way of using Taskflow out-of-the-box with three lines of code, which allows you to build POC without any labeled data.
    - [Text Extraction Taskflow User Guide](./taskflow_text_en.md)
    - [Document Extraction Taskflow User Guide](./taskflow_doc_en.md)

 **Data preparation stage**

-- We recommend customizing your own information extraction model in actual business scenarios.
+- We recommend finetuning your own information extraction model for your use case.
 We provide Label Studio labeling solutions for different extraction scenarios.
 Based on this solution, the seamless connection from data labeling to training data construction can be realized, which greatly reduces the time cost of data labeling and model customization.
    - [Text Extraction Labeling Guide](./label_studio_text_en.md)
    - [Document Extraction and Labeling Guide](./label_studio_doc_en.md).

 **Model fine-tuning and closed domain distillation**

-- Based on UIE's excellent small-sample fine-tuning capabilities, it realizes low-cost model customization and adaptation.
+- Based on UIE's few-shot capabilities, it realizes low-cost model customization and adaptation.
 At the same time, it provides an acceleration solution for closed domain distillation to solve the problem of slow extraction speed.
    - [Example of the whole process of text information extraction](./text/README_en.md)
    - [Example of document information extraction process](./document/README_en.md)